MelissaHub/Groove-Wizard/README.md

 ---------
 ## Goals / Adjustments
 ---------
 It appears that each button doesnt randomize the computer play properly.
 Also I would love to have a decriment systems as well as the bg character showing agony and success.
 I know many new skills now whih wont bee hard to correct and impliment

+ ### Fixed!
+simply add computerPlay() function intothe switch case instead to make sure it randomizes each time.

 ## Credits

 My Per Scholas classmates kept me motivated and understand that I'm not alone with known unknowns and unknown unknowns, It's something about struggling together you know.
 Also thank my Professor Tishana for teaching me the skills to even start and understand this process.
-I would have never even fathomed it to even work is it wasnt for my wonderful classmate Chudi for making an effort and being so pacient with me on this project.
+I would have never even fathomed it to even work if it wasnt for my wonderful classmate Chudi for making an effort and being so pacient with me on this project.
 They helped me learn a massive amount of techniques and most importanly why they are used.
-Torwards the end I could start implimenting corrections and adjectments.
-Thanks so much
+Torwards the end I could start implimenting corrections and adjustments.
+Thanks so much for cchecking this out!

 ## PLAY HERE